 - Need help implementing ISO 13485:2016?
 We have several products to help your organization:

 Benefits of switching to ISO 13485:2016

 Switching to an international standard, in this case, ISO 13485:2016 is extremely beneficial to US companies.
 First, it is more up-to-date than the original QSR.
 Next it makes working globally a lot easier.
 There are a lot of similarities between the QSR and ISO 13485, therefore making the transition smooth.

 As of now, there are many steps that are still needed before the move is finalized.
 Although many steps need to be taken, the official announcement does tell us that the government is in fact committed to taking this important step, making ISO 13485:2016 more mandatory for all Medical Device companies.

 When will the switch take place?

-The FDA’s initiative to use ISO 13485:2016 is set to take place in April of 2019.
+The FDA’s initiative to use ISO 13485:2016 is set to take place in 2019.
 The FDA intends to revise its Quality Service regulations for medical devices to better meet the need for requirements that address the international consensus standard for medical device manufacturing.
-Although the goal is April 2019 the FDA faces many logistical challenges in making this switch.
+Although the goal is 2019 the FDA faces many logistical challenges in making this switch.
 They will need to revise multiple agency documents that reference 21 CRF Part 820 and also train FDA investigators how to audit against ISO 13485:2016.